What do mini cows eat?

 Cows can eat a variety of fresh vegetables and fruits from your garden and they have a serious sweet tooth, but I don't recommend going overboard on these options as they can upset your cows digestive system.

 Our cows have access to fresh pasture grasses about 6 months out of the year.
-We augment that seasonally with quality second cut timothy hay and 10-20% of this is a cut alfalfa.
-Our older cows consume / waste approx 25-30 lbs of hay/alfalfa each per day.
-We will often times double this amount during the peak of winter when temps drop below zero.
+We augment that seasonally with quality pasture grass hay.
+We will often times double feeding amounts during the peak of winter when temps drop below zero for extra energy but as a general rule we always keep hay available for free choice grazing.